 Time to learn a bit more about the ingredients on the back of your favourite beauty products?
 First up, let’s talk about Phthalates!
-Found in the likes of nail polish (to reduce cracking) perfume, hair spray (to make it more flexible) and lotions, phthalates include dibutyl-phthalate, dimethyl-phthalate and diethyl-phthalate.
+Found in the likes of nail polish (to reduce cracking) perfume, hair spray (to make it more flexible) and lotions.
+Examples of phthalates include dibutyl-phthalate, dimethyl-phthalate and diethyl-phthalate.

-These chemicals are often known as plasticisers and are used to increase the softness, transparency, longevity and flexibility of plastics.
-However they are known to be endocrine disrupters as well as being linked to developmental and reproductive toxicity.
+These chemicals are plasticisers and therefore are used to increase the softness, transparency, longevity and flexibility of plastics.
+However, most importantly, these platicisers are known endocrine disrupters with links to developmental and reproductive toxicity.